Guiladg/HeLat-description/readme.md

 ## Final He

 When a word ends in a consonantal He (in standard hebrew has mapiq) it is written as a macron on the last vowel (ā).
-This letters is normally not pronounced, but it can have an important function as a suffix or can be part of the word root, so it cannot be omitted from writing.
+This letter is normally not pronounced, but it can have an important function as a suffix or can be part of the word root, so it cannot be omitted from writing.

 ## Yud next to I, false diphthongs